-We currently have no information for COLLAGEN PEPTIDES Interactions.
+We currently have no information for COLLAGEN PEPTIDES overview.

 - For aging skin: Usually, 2.5-10 grams of collagen peptides have been taken by mouth daily for 8-12 weeks.
-Specific products that have shown some benefit in clinical research include Peptan-F or Peptan-P by Rousselot, Wellnex by Nitta Gelatin, and VERISOL by Gelita AG.
+Specific products that have shown some benefit in clinical research include Peptan-F or Peptan-P by Rousselot, Wellnex by Nitta Gelatin, VERISOL by Gelita AG, Nippi peptide FCP-EX by Nippi/Shizuoka, and Vinh Wellness Collagen by Vinh Hoan Corporation.
 Combination products containing collagen peptides and other ingredients that have shown some benefit include Gold Collagen Active by Minerva Research Labs and BioCell Collagen by BioCell Technology.

 - For osteoarthritis: 10 grams of collagen peptides taken daily in one or two divided doses has been used for 3-5 months.
 A specific combination product containing collagen peptides and other ingredients (BioCell Collagen by BioCell Technology) has been used in a dose of 1 gram twice daily for up to 10 weeks.

 Alcock RD, Shaw GC, Tee N, Welvaert M, Burke LM.
 Urinary Hydroxyproline Is Only Suitable As a Biomarker for Acute Intake, Up to 6 hr Postingestion of Collagen Proteins in "Free-Living," Healthy, Active Males.
 Int J Sport Nutr Exerc Metab.
 2019;29(5):461-465.
 View abstract.